Moving to Bogota, Colombia

 When we asked expats and global nomads about the quality of medical care in Bogota, they replied:

 "Bogota offers a wide range of healthcare services, including both public and private hospitals and clinics.
 The public healthcare system is funded by the government and provides free or low-cost services to citizens.
 Private healthcare facilities offer more specialized services and are often more expensive.
 In addition, Bogota has a number of specialized medical centers that provide specialized care for specific conditions, such as cancer, heart disease, and mental health.
 The city also has a number of pharmacies and medical supply stores, as well as a number of health insurance companies.
-Finally, Bogota is home to a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," remarked one expat in Bogota.
+Finally, Bogota is home to a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," commented one expat who moved to Bogota.

 What are medical services in Bogota like?